 Down Payment Resource

 Another place to find first time home buying programs for teachers is through Down Payment Resource.

 This is an online, comprehensive database of down payment assistance programs.
 You can enter your information, including that you’re employed as a teacher, to see the programs available to you.
 Down Payment Resource has approximately 2,300 programs in their database to automatically match you with.

-If you qualify for down payment assistance through your local government, and are able to get a FHA or USDA loan, there are even more savings out there for a teacher hero like you!
-Homes for Heroes is the largest, nationwide program of its kind.
-We say thank you to heroes for their service to their communities by saving them money on buying, selling, or refinancing a home.
+Homes for Heroes is the largest, nation-wide program of its kind.
+We say thank you to heroes for their service to their communities by saving them money when buying, selling, or refinancing a home.